umbertopicchini/umbertopicchini.github.io/_pages/masterprojects.md

 Something related on the combination of summary statistics as from [Harrison-Baker](https://arxiv.org/abs/1703.02341)
 ======

-SOmething related to black-box VI for SDEs as in [Ryder et al](https://arxiv.org/abs/1802.03335)
+Something related to black-box VI for SDEs as in [Ryder et al](https://arxiv.org/abs/1802.03335)
 ======